SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

 **Single value coordinates**

 Coordinates containing only a single value can cause confusion when combining input cubes.
-In Iris' terminology a **scalar** coordinate is a coordinate of length 1 *which does not describe a data dimension*.
 Remember:

 * The ``merge`` process combines multiple input cubes into a single resultant cube with new dimensions created from the **scalar** *coordinate values* of the input cubes.
-* The ``concatenate`` process process combines multiple input cubes into a single resultant cube with the same *number of dimensions* as the input cubes, but with the length of one or more dimensions extended by *joining together sequential* **dimension** *coordinates*.
+* The ``concatenate`` process combines multiple input cubes into a single resultant cube with the same *number of dimensions* as the input cubes, but with the length of one or more dimensions extended by *joining together sequential* **dimension** *coordinates*.

+In Iris terminology a **scalar** coordinate is a coordinate of length 1 *which does not describe a data dimension*.

 Let's look at two example cubes to demonstrate this.